"2 x 2" Exhibit

 A Community Based Writing Class

-Deborah Gaines is a licensed Funeral Director/Embalmer who fulfilled her lifelong dream of becoming a writer.
+Debby Gaines, a licensed Funeral Director/Embalmer, fulfilled her lifelong dream of becoming a writer.
 She earned an MFA in Writing & Consciousness from the California Institute of Integral Studies, moved back to the cornfields she grew up with, and continued her career in funeral service.
-It is her passion in caring for the dead, her observant eye on the living, and her spiritual connection to corn that create the influence for her writing.
-She is currently working on a multi-genre memoir, using her own life as a microcosm to create a layered look at society’s fascination with and avoidance of death.
+Her passion in caring for the dead, her observant eye on the living, and her spiritual connection to corn influences her writing.
+She is currently working on a multi-genre memoir, using her own life as a microcosm to create a layered look at society’s fascination with and avoidance of death. .

 Meditation is the practice and process of paying attention and focusing your awareness.
-This class is for the person wanting to learn this process or re-engage after slipping out of a regular practice.
-Whether you’re seeking greater focus to get your job done more efficiently, less stress and more peace of mind, or a deeper appreciation of the beauty and richness of life, the simple practice of sitting down and turning your attention inward can do wonders!
-Bring a yoga mat or rug if you would like to do this lying down.
-You can also choose to do this in a sitting position on the floor or in a chair.
+This class is for the person wanting to learn this process or re-engage after slipping out of regular practice.
+Whether you are seeking greater focus to get your job done more efficiently, less stress and more peace of mind, or a deeper appreciation of the beauty and richness of life, the simple practice of sitting down and turning your attention inward can do wonders!

-Dr. Shiraz Tata came to the US from India to obtain a doctorate in Counseling Psychology from SIU-C and then moved to Rockford, where she has lived for the past 20 years.
-She is a licensed clinical psychologist in private practice, where she creates a safe space for people to share whatever may be weighing on their minds or hearts.
-She loves to facilitate discussions and dialogues on diversity and all topics multicultural.
+Shiraz Tata came to the USA from India to get a doctorate in Counseling Psychology from SIU-C and then just kept moving up the state of Illinois to Rockford where she has lived for the past 20 years!
+She is a Licensed Clinical Psychologist in private practice where she creates a safe space for people to share whatever may be weighing on their minds or hearts.
+She loves to facilitate discussions on diversity and all topics multicultural.
 She also enjoys teaching mindfulness and meditation classes.

 Time: Tuesdays, 9:00–10:00a

 Facilitator: Dr. Shiraz Tata

 Regular Fee: $40